SushilkumarBarai/StreamSpeak_GPT_Assistant/README.md

 3. Wait for the virtual assistant to process the input and generate a response.
 4. Listen to the response through audio playback.
 5. Continue the conversation as needed.
+6. Set up Azure Speech Services, OpenAI API, and obtain the necessary credentials.
+7. Update the configuration files (`config.json`, `azure_asr.json`, `oztts.json`) with the required credentials and endpoints.

 ## Installation